monktastic/hackmd/radical-kindness/see-no-evil.md

 Evil's subtlest trick is to make contempt for "bad people" feel righteous.
 If you fully penetrate this one trick, you will discover the secret mechanism behind all the evil there ever was.

 In this state you secretly want to cause harm—not to improve the world, but to worsen it, so that you are licensed to feel ever more contempt.
 This is the ego's secret mission: to bring about a kind of armageddon, in which it can prove once and for all just how _good_ it actually is.
-Yet you will never suspect that this is what you're doing.
+Yet you will never suspect that this is what you're actually doing.

 Or more precisely, you will know perfectly well, but you will choose not to see it.
 And that is exactly the "secret mechanism": self-deception.
 It is this bizarre schism of the mind that enables all evil.
 When you're in this state, you do not realize it, and nobody can convince you that you are.
 In fact, the harder they try, the harder you resist.
 You can only be encouraged, through great skill, to see it for yourself.